 Educational and volunteer opportunities

-No matter where you're at in your career, Allina Health provides dynamic volunteer, student, clinical residency and internship opportunities to add to your knowledge and skills, and allows you to sharpen your expertise with others.
+No matter where you're at in your career, Allina Health provides dynamic educational and volunteer opportunities to help sharpen your knowledge, skills and expertise.

-Allina Health offers a variety of residency opportunities for chaplains, pharmacists and physicians to help provide hands-on experience develop professional expertise, gain hands-on-learning outside of the classroom environment and build professional networks and relationships.
+Allina Health offers a variety of residency opportunities to help provide hands-on experience outside of the classroom, develop professional expertise and build professional networks and relationships.

 - Chaplain residency (link opens in new window)